mwaskom/seaborn/doc/nextgen/index.rst

 more common to reach for — or even learn — seaborn first.
 But one inevitably desires some customization that is not offered within the (already much-too-long) list of parameters in seaborn’s functions.
 Currently, this necessitates direct use of matplotlib.
 I’ve always thought that, if you’re comfortable with both libraries, this setup offers a powerful blend of convenience and flexibility.
 But it can be hard to know which library will let you accomplish some specific task.
-And, as seaborn has become more powerful, one has to write increasing amounts of matpotlib code to recreate what it is doing.

 So the new interface is designed to provide a more comprehensive experience, such that all of the steps involved in the creation of a reasonably-customized plot can be accomplished in the same way.
-And the compositional nature of the objects provides much more flexibility than currently exists in seaborn with a similar level of abstraction that lets you focus on *what* you want to show rather than *how* to show it.
+And the compositional nature of the objects provides much more flexibility than currently exists in seaborn with a similar level of abstraction: this lets you focus on *what* you want to show rather than *how* to show it.

 One will note that the result looks a bit (a lot?) like ggplot.
 That’s